+What is a supermoon?
 We in astronomy used to call them perigean new moons or perigean full moons, that is, new or full moons closely coinciding with perigee – the moon’s closest point to Earth in its orbit.
-But, in accordance with the rapidly evolving skylore of the modern world, we now enjoy calling them supermoons.
+But, like almost everyone else, now we enjoy calling them supermoons.
 The name supermoon was coined by an astrologer, Richard Nolle, over 30 years ago.
 It was popularized and came to be the accepted term for most people only in the past few years.
 Are supermoons hype?
 In our opinion … gosh, no, just modern folklore.
 And they can cause real physical effects, such as larger-than-usual tides.
 The year 2014 has a total of five supermoons.
 They are the two new moons of January, and the full moons of July, August and September.
-Next supermoon: August 10.
 Follow the links below to learn about the supermoons of 2014.

 What is a supermoon?
 We confess: before a few years ago, we in astronomy had never heard that term.
 To the best of our knowledge, astrologer Richard Nolle coined the term supermoon over 30 years ago.
 The term has only recently come into popular usage.
 Nolle has defined a supermoon as: